HOME

 3. When prompted, type the word, the score and the name of the player.

-B10.
-PERFORM THE DRAW FOR THE NEXT ROUND
+B10 PERFORM THE DRAW FOR THE NEXT ROUND

-2. Use the RIGHT ARROW to highlight DRAW.
+• Use → to highlight DRAW.

-4. The program will say FRESH STARTS WITH GAME 1.
-Press ENTER.
+2. The program will say FRESH STARTS WITH GAME 1 Press ENTER.

-5. The games for the next round will be drawn.
+3. The games for the next round will be drawn.

-B11.
-TO PRINT THE DRAW
+B11 PRINT THE DRAW

 1. Press ESC to invoke the menu bar.

-2. Use the right arrow to highlight PRINT.
+2. Use → to highlight Print.

 1. Press ESC to invoke the menu.

-B15.
-TO OPEN A PREVIOUSLY SAVED TOURNAMENT
+B13 TO OPEN A PREVIOUSLY SAVED TOURNAMENT

 1. If the menu isn't already visible, press ESC to invoke the menu.